 chown -R username:apache /var/www/laravel chmod -R 755 /var/www/laravel chmod -R 755 /var/www/laravel/storage

-SELinux enabled systems also run the below command to allow write on storage directory.
+SELinux enabled systems also run the below command to allow writing on the storage directory.

 chcon -R -t httpd_sys_rw_content_t /var/www/laravel/storage